 You should also take a moment to familiarize yourself with the department's rules on access to 400-level courses (see the next section).
 If any of the 400-level courses appeal to you, then you should be positioning yourself in Year 3 to be able to take that particular seminar.
 You might also wish to read the program requirements specific to Year 4 and also the Research Specialization requirements.

-All Year 3 students are advised to contact the department some time before the winter term ends, and especially before summer registration begins, to arrange a meeting to review your degree requirements.
+All Year 3 students are advised to contact the department at some point (ideally in the fall term), time before the winter term ends, and especially before summer registration begins, to arrange a meeting to review your degree requirements.
 During such a meeting you will find out exactly what you need to do in Year 4 in order to meet graduation requirements, and can then better prepare for LORIS registration accordingly.
 Every year there are countless students throughout the university who are surprised in the winter of their 4th year to learn they are not eligible to graduate.
-You should arrange a meeting so that your name isnít on one of those letters next February!
+You should arrange a meeting so that your name isn’t on one of those letters next February!

 - 4th Year Students

-All 400-level courses in Political Science are small seminars with a much higher expectation for participation than most students would have encountered in previous years.
-In order to register in these courses, students must be enrolled in the Honours Political Science program and must attain an average grade of no less than B (8.0 GPA) in at least two 300-level Political Science courses.
+All students must complete 1.0 credit - two PO courses - at the 400-level.
+These courses are small seminars with a much higher expectation for participation than most students would have encountered in previous years.
+In order to register in a 400-level seminar, students must be enrolled in the Honours Political Science program and must have attained an average grade of no less than B (8.0 GPA) in at least two 300-level Political Science courses.
 Students who meet these requirements are restricted to two 400-level courses in our program.
 If schedules allow, it is generally recommended that students take only one seminar course per semester.

 a) at least 1.0 300-level PO credit;

 b) achieved a grade of at least 8.0 in each 300-level PO course completed; and

 c) achieved a minimum average of 8.0 in all PO courses taken in Year 3.